 City of Sammamish - COVID-19 (Coronavirus) Information & Resources

-The City of Sammamish is committed to helping its small business community recover from the COVID-19 crisis.
-Sammamish City Council has dedicated $250,370 in funding, which includes $98,370 from King County, to help local small businesses respond to impacts from the pandemic, begin to reopen, and expand operations.
+The City of Sammamish is committed to helping its small business and nonprofit community recover from the COVID-19 crisis.
+Sammamish City Council has dedicated $400,000 in funding for a second round of support grants to help local small businesses and nonprofits respond to impacts from the pandemic, begin to reopen, and expand operations.

-All businesses that meet the minimum eligibility criteria and submit complete applications before the application period closes will be eligible to receive a grant of between $1,000 and $10,000.
+Businesses and nonprofits that meet the minimum eligibility criteria and submit complete applications before the application period closes will be eligible to receive a grant of between $1,000 and $15,000.

-If awarded, grant recipients will be required to enter into a grant agreement with the City of Sammamish and may be required to provide reporting and documentation of how the funds were spent.
+If awarded, grant recipients will be required to enter into a grant agreement with the City of Sammamish and provide documentation of eligible expenditures before the grant funds will be released.
 Grant recipients will also be required to submit a W-9.

 Grant funds may be considered taxable income.
 Please consult with your financial advisor for guidance.
 A 1099 will be issued to grant recipients as required by the IRS.

-Eligible small businesses must meet the following minimum criteria:
+Eligible small businesses and nonprofits must meet the following minimum criteria:

-Small Business Support Grants may only be used for the following allowable expenses incurred between March 1, 2020 - October 31, 2020:
+Small Business and Nonprofit Support Grants may only be used for the following allowable expenses incurred between :

-Grant recipients may be required to provide reporting and documentation of how these funds were spent.
+Grant recipients will be required to provide reporting and documentation on how these funds were spent.

-Small Business Support Grants may not be used for the following unallowable expenses:
+Small Business and Nonprofit Support Grants may not be used for unallowable expenses - some examples include:

 Get Ready to Apply:

+Questions?
 We are here to help!
-See our Frequently Asked Questions (FAQ) below or contact Cassidy Follins, Grant Manager.
+See our Frequently Asked Questions (FAQ) below or contact firstname.lastname@example.org

 This application and any supporting documentation are considered public records and may be subject to public disclosure under Washington’s Public Records Act, chapter 42.56 RCW.